victoria-strand-dev/kollektivet_web_application_java/README.md

 03.11.2025:
 The current goal is to connect the frontend to the backend.
 For testing/learning I am following a guide from the Engineer's CodingHub website (https://engineerscodinghub.com/full-stack-web-application-using-spring-boot/), but adjusted to my project instead of the example project on the site (chose users instead of employees, etz.).
 Trying to make a table (localhoast:8081/users) that fetches data from the database, but there's something wrong somewhere.
 Still working on debugging.

+04.11.2025:
+The goal for today is to find the problem from yesterday, then start on the frontend part of the project.
+TestWebApp.java that runs on http://localhost:8081/ is working.
+It's a simple, static web page That just shows a text with basic CSS for coloring and font size, and a link just for testing.
+The problem lays in one or more of the following files: NewUserController.java, users.html, pom.xml.
+The error-message in pom.xml is: "Dependency 'org.springframework.boot:spring-boot-starter-thymeleaf:3.3.4' not found".
+In users.html the error-messages are: "URI is not registered (Settings | Languages & Frameworks | Schemas and DTDs)" and "Attribute th:text is not allowed here".